-Jacksonville State University Department of Nursing Ambassador Application
+Jacksonville State University JSU Nursing Ambassador Application

-Name:

-Current Semester of Upper Division (Please circle/highlight): 1 2 3

-Current GPA (to be verified by DON staff):

-Past Leadership Experience:

-Past Service Activities:

-Essay Question (Choose only one of the prompts below):

-1.)
-Discuss what Jacksonville State University and the Department of Nursing means to yo

-2.)
-Discuss what kind of image you think a nursing student at JSU should display:

-3.)
-What skills do you think you have that would contribute to the purpose of the DON Ambassadors?

-Faculty Recommendations: Please list the two faculty you have asked to provide a reference:

-1.

-2.

-For internal Use Only: Interview Scheduled:

-IIILI VICW DEIICUIICU.
+Name: Current Semester of Upper Division (Please circle/highlight): 1 2 3 Current GPA (to be verified by JSU Nursing staff): Past Leadership Experience: Past Service Activities: Essay Question (Choose only one of the prompts below): 1.)
+Discuss what Jacksonville State University and JSU Nursing means to you: 2.)
+Discuss what kind of image you think a nursing student at JSU should display: 3.)
+What skills do you think you have that would contribute to the purpose of JSU Nursing Ambassadors?
+Faculty Recommendations: Please list the two faculty you have asked to provide a reference: 1.
+2. For internal Use Only: Interview Scheduled:

-DEPARTMENT OF NURSING FACULTY
+ADMINISTRATION OF JSU NURSING